#Maintenance

 USB - Universal Serial Bus

 File System - Is for organising and storing data on devices like hard drives, and flash drives.
 It manages how files are stored, named, accessed, and placed on the storage medium.
-Structured around directories to organize files and metadata.
+Structured around directories to organise files and metadata.
 Such as: file names, timestamps, permissions.
 Different file systems have different features and limitations.

 GUI - Graphical User Interface.